-Grading Policy: 20% for completing Online Chapter Quizzes and for answering Chapter Class Discussion Questions (i.e. 10% + 10%=20%); 20% for the Midterm Exam; 20% for the Research Paper; 20% for participating in the Soliya Connect Program, and 20% for the Final Exam.
-Guideline sheets sheet will be posted outlining the requirements for your Research Paper and Soliya Connect Program.
+Grading Policy: 20% for Attendance which requires completing Online Chapter Quizzes and answering Chapter Class Discussion Questions (i.e. 10% + 10%=20%); 20% for the Midterm Exam; 20% for participating in the Soliya Connect Program; 20% for the Research Paper; and 20% for the Final Exam.
+A Guidelines sheet will be posted outlining the requirements for your Research Paper.